chucumber/mctoolkit/_posts/0001-01-01-foreword-lee.markdown

 It’s been my pleasure to work with Kristina and an international group of artists to compile the reflections, workshop outlines, and exercises that comprise this toolkit.
 While it stands as a document of the MC programme, the publication is also a resource for educators and institutions working to create meaningful art experiences for youth.

+><mark class="pk-highlight-long">While it stands as a document of the MC programme, the publication is also a resource for educators and institutions working to create meaningful art experiences for youth.</mark>

 Inside are contributions from the artists and organizers that made MC possible.
 Kristina and youth worker Trine Ottosen meet to discuss Trine’s invaluable role supporting Mobilizing Citizenship to be a place of safety for artists and participants.
 Bergen, Norway–based artist collective Walk of Shame share how they craft fictional spaces within their workshops to shift the way participants engage with each other and express themselves.
 Mikey Kirkpatrick of London’s Goldsmiths Alchemy outlines a week of workshops guided by Deep Listening.
 My collaborators Delali Ayivor and Lex Brown write from Accra and Italy with insights on how their training and experiences outside of visual art shaped their workshop offerings.
 And renowned Miami, Florida–based artists Chire Regans and Loni Johnson come together to reflect on the early days of their friendship as teenagers and the impact that visiting MC had on their practices back home.
 I first met Loni when I was a teenager attending an intensive youth art programme that she was facilitating.
 She has been an influence and guide ever since, and it is particularly special for me to reunite with her in this context—it is a testament to the power of these programmes to create authentic and enduring relationships.